-Microsoft takes significant tax charge, stock falls
+Microsoft profit beats estimates as cloud computing business grows

 Microsoft Corp beat Wall Street's profit forecast on Tuesday, helped by growth in its cloud computing business, but took a $13.8-billion one-time charge due to the new U.S. tax law.

-Stock of the world's largest software company, which have risen almost 15 per cent over the past 12 months, fell 1.2 per cent in after-hours trading.
+Stocks of the world's largest software company, which have risen almost 50 per cent over the past 12 months, initially fell in after-hours trading but later moved into positive territory.

 The quarter was the 10th in a row of more than 90 per cent revenue growth for its flagship Azure cloud computing service, which directly competes with Amazon.com Inc's Amazon Web Services.

 Amazon customers hoping to avoid being locked into one service could be helping growth, said Kim Forrest, an equity analyst at Fort Pitt Capital Group.
 "If you're really smart you'll have not one provider but two," she said.

 Since Chief Executive Satya Nadella took the helm in 2014, Microsoft's cloud business – which includes products such as Office 365, Dynamic 365 and Azure – has emerged as a major growth area.